bloxstreet/support/docs/lr+-information/staff-promotions.md

 When considering promotions from Store Manager to Store Director, as well as promotions within the HR ranks, the administration team takes into account various factors.

-To increase the chances of receiving a promotion, Store Managers should be active on all BloxStreet games and its Discord server, consistently utilize proper grammar in-game, display professional behavior, and demonstrate dedication.
+To increase the chances of receiving a promotion, Store Managers should be active on all BloxStreet games, consistently utilize proper grammar in-game, display professional behavior, and demonstrate dedication.
 Promotions for Store Managers are at the discretion of Group Administrator+ and occur at random times.
 These promotions are typically more challenging compared to promotions from Department Supervisor to Assistant Store Manager, requiring a greater investment of time and effort.
 Store Managers must prove to Group Administrators and Group Directors that they are fully prepared to undertake the responsibilities of an HR role.

 ### <font color="#C21807">Store Manager Promotion Guide</font>
 > 1. Store Managers must utilize proper grammar in all BloxStreet games.